bimodata/bimo/public/core/utils/convert-time/README.md

 `lowerBoundDuration` is made for that: when it is set, it will ensure that the return value is never smaller than the lowerBoundDuration, and automatically add 1 day to the duration.

 When converting times of a trip, setting lowerBoundDuration to the start time of the trip should do the trick.
 For complex cases, like trips that span more than 24 hours, you could also set it to the time of the previous trip point.

+## Other uses of `durationAdjustementObject`

+Feel free to use `durationAdjustmentObject` for other uses, such as manually handling some timezone or daylight savings time conversions.